 How Nosferatu Ripped Off Dracula and Became a Plagiarism Success Story

 For many viewers, the premiere of the silent film marked the first time they saw a vampire on the screen.
 The most memorable images, like Count Orlok's shadow creeping across a wall, or his fatal reaction to sunlight, are now tropes of the genre the film helped create.
-But all of Nosferatu's innovation didn't change the fact that it blatantly ripped off Bram Stoker's Dracula—a detail that nearly buried the work before it had a chance to earn its reputation as a cinematic masterpiece.
+But all of Nosferatu's innovation didn't change the fact that the movie blatantly ripped off Bram Stoker's Dracula—a detail that nearly buried the film before it had a chance to earn its reputation as a cinematic masterpiece.

 Even though Grau's inspiration for the subject matter came from personal experience, he was set on pulling the actual content of the film from the most popular vampire tale of the day: Bram Stoker’s 1897 novel Dracula.
 He partnered with fellow producer Enrico Dieckmann to form Prana Film in 1921 and hired Henrik Galeen to write the script and F.W.
 Murnau to direct.
 The only obstacle standing in the way of the production was the fact that they didn’t have permission to make it.

 They ended up choosing a third option: Going ahead with it anyway and hoping no one would care.
 The team rationalized this decision by tweaking some of Dracula's most identifiable elements.
-The main setting went from London to a fictional town in Germany, the protagonist Jonathan Harker became Thomas Hutter, and Count Dracula was changed to Count Orlock.
+The main setting went from London to a fictional town in Germany; the protagonist Jonathan Harker became Thomas Hutter; and Count Dracula was changed to Count Orlock.
 But for the most part, the major characters and plot points remained the same.

 Both stories start with a man signing away a house in his hometown to a man later revealed to be a vampire and end with that vampire preying on the man's wife.
 Even the word nosferatu, an Eastern European term for the undead, was lifted from the pages of Stoker's novel.